Last Updated on 26/04/2024 by Denise Leo. Post first published on April 26, 2024.

 The diagnosis might be a Pomeranian collapsed trachea.

-If this occurs, you need to take your furry family member to the vet urgently, ringing beforehand, so he’s expecting you and has a vacant table.
-Then you can discuss potential Pomeranian collapsed trachea treatment options.
+If this occurs, you must urgently take your furry family member to the vet, ringing beforehand so he’s expecting you and has a vacant table.
+Then, you can discuss potential Pomeranian collapsed trachea treatment options.

 14. Pomeranian Food Allergies

-Today’s food products for dogs are full of a lot of chemicals, preservatives, and additives and when you try to read the labels, many of the ingredients are either unpronounceable or in a foreign language.
+Today’s dog food products contain many chemicals, preservatives, and additives, and when you try to read the labels, many of the ingredients are either unpronounceable or in a foreign language.

-The major branding companies generally don’t include ingredients that are organic or all-natural because it affects their bottom line.
-Instead, they opt for as many shortcuts as they can to guarantee their costs remain as low as possible, while still making loads of sales whilst maximizing profits.
+The major branding companies generally don’t include organic or all-natural ingredients because it affects their bottom line.
+Instead, they opt for as many shortcuts as possible to guarantee their costs remain as low as possible while still making loads of sales and maximizing profits.

-Pomeranians and their counterparts in the small breed categories are extremely susceptible to many of these chemicals, preservatives, and additives and they frequently trigger allergic reactions.
-Corn, wheat, and a variety of meats can also cause allergies in Poms.
+Pomeranians and their counterparts in the small breed categories are extremely susceptible to many of these chemicals, preservatives, and additives and frequently trigger allergic reactions.
+Corn, wheat, and various meats can also cause Poms allergies.

-The smartest way to deal with such problems is to tightly monitor each different product you feed your Pomeranian and make a precise list of problem foods.
-Then avoid those ingredients and focus your spending on completely natural, top-quality food for your much-loved ball of fur.
+The smartest way to deal with such problems is to closely monitor each product you feed your Pomeranian and make a precise list of problem foods.
+Then, avoid those ingredients and focus your spending on completely natural, top-quality food for your much-loved ball of fur.

 15. Pomeranian Bad Teeth

-Sad to say, Pomeranians aren’t at the top of the dog category because they have difficulty keeping their teeth as clean as they should be, thereby leading to bad cases of breath that are downright stinky.
+Sadly, Pomeranians aren’t at the top of the dog category because they have difficulty keeping their teeth as clean as they should be, leading to bad cases of breath that are downright stinky.

-Pomeranians are recognized as having bad teeth but the good news is that there are numerous cleaning options that work for proud owners.
-This means I need to brush their teeth (extremely time-consuming if you own more than one Pomeranian).
+Pomeranians are recognized as having bad teeth, but the good news is that numerous cleaning options work for proud owners.
+This means I must brush their teeth (it is extremely time-consuming if you own more than one Pomeranian).

-However, I continue to use a toothbrush and toothpaste to brush their teeth clean every two weeks.
-Initially, I was doing that big job every week but it felt rather excessive to me because I own quite a few Pomeranians and each one needed the same love, care, and attention.
+However, I continue to use a toothbrush and toothpaste to brush their teeth every two weeks.
+Initially, I was doing that big job every week, but it felt rather excessive because I own quite a few Pomeranians, and each one needs the same love, care, and attention.

-I use the following additive in their food daily:
+I use the following additives in their food daily:

 16. Is The Pomeranian Temperament Extroverted?

-Despite being cute and very charismatic, never let a Pom manipulate you into giving them what they want (E.g. human food or treats).
+Despite being cute and charismatic, never let a Pom manipulate you into giving them what they want (E.g., human food or treats).
 A Pomeranian, regardless of what he does, can be very convincing when he wants to be.

 17. Pomeranian Potty Training Troubles Are Common

 You might live in an apartment building, on a farm, in a house, or somewhere completely different.
-However, there’s one common denominator: your Pomeranian will need to learn what suits his surroundings and that’s potty training.
-Pomeranians aren’t exempt from this but they appear to be harder to train to do this than most dogs.
+However, there’s one common denominator: your Pomeranian will need to learn what suits his surroundings, and that’s potty training.
+Pomeranians aren’t exempt from this but appear harder to train than most dogs.

-I have no idea why but they have trouble learning not to do their business in home.
-Some of the other canines I own (non-Pomeranians), usually learn this faster than my Poms.
+I have no idea why, but they have trouble learning not to do their business in the home.
+Some other canines I own (non-Pomeranians) usually learn this faster than my Poms.

-Perhaps it’s something psychological and I am letting them get away with more than I should, just because they’re so adorable.
+Perhaps it’s psychological, and I am letting them get away with more than I should just because they’re so adorable.
 I sure hope this is NOT true.

 18. Pomeranian Dog Lifespan